golang/proposal/design/43651-type-parameters.md

 factored into code that uses methods, where the exact definition of the methods can vary based on the kind of type being used.

+Note: the code used in this example will not work in Go 1.18.
+We hope to resolve this and make it work in future releases.

 ```
 // NumericAbs matches numeric types with an Abs method.
 type NumericAbs[T any] interface {